What is a CRM?

 A CRM (customer relationship management) is software that keeps every customer, prospect, conversation, and follow-up of your business in one place.
 This page explains what a CRM actually does, when you start needing one, and how to think about whether your business is ready.

-Across these guides you will meet five real-feeling Indian small businesses.
-Different industries, different sizes, different daily problems — but all of them, at some point, hit the same wall.
+Across these guides you will meet two real-feeling Indian businesses.
+Very different industries, very different sales cycles — but both, at some point, hit the same wall.

-The wall they all hit looks something like this: “Wait, who did I speak to last Wednesday?
+The wall they both hit looks something like this: “Wait, who did I speak to last Wednesday?
 What did we promise them?
 When was I supposed to follow up?
 Did Karthik already call them?
-Did we send the quote or not?”
+Did we send the proposal or not?”

 That wall is the moment a business stops fitting in one person’s head.
 It’s the moment you need a CRM.